Migration from Latin America to Europe: Portugal

 In 2008, Portugal's foreign population grew 1% from 435,736 in 2007 to 440,277.
 One in four immigrants is Brazilian, and Portugal was a country for an increasing amount of Venezuelans.

 There are also other communities from Argentina, the latter can have Portuguese ancestry due to the historical ties between both nations.

 Switzerland

-In 2013 there were a total of 1,937,447 permanent foreign residents (23.8% of the total population of 8.14 million) in Switzerland.
+In 2013, there were a total of 1,937,447 permanent foreign residents (23.8% of the total population of 8.14 million) in Switzerland.
 Of these, 51,761 were from Latin America and the Caribbean.

 Italy

 The list is not complete, as it does not include some Latin Americans that have gotten citizenship via jus sanguinis.

 Sweden

 As of 2021, there were 114,480 people in Sweden that were either born in Latin America or were born in Sweden and had two parents that were born in Latin America.
 34% of these were from Chile and 13% from Colombia.
-Meanwhile 171,845 had some Latin American origin, meaning they were either born in Latin America or were born in Sweden and had atleast one Latin American-born parent.
+Meanwhile 171,845 had some Latin American origin, meaning they were either born in Latin America or were born in Sweden and had at least one Latin American-born parent.